TobikoData/sqlmesh/docs/guides/migrations.md

 ```

 ## How to migrate

+### Built-in Scheduler Migrations

 The project metadata can be migrated to the latest metadata format using SQLMesh's migrate command.

 ```bash
 > sqlmesh migrate
 ```

-Migrating project metadata will affect all users of the project.
-Please consult your SQLMesh administrator before running the migrate command.
+Migration should be issued manually by a single user and the migration will affect all users of the project.
+Migrations should ideally run when no one will be running plan/apply.
+Migrations should not be run in parallel.
+Due to these constraints, it is better for a person responsible for managing SQLMesh to manually issue migrations.
+Therefore, it is not recommended to issue migrations from CI/CD pipelines.

+### Airflow Scheduler Migrations

+If using Airflow, migrations are automatically run after the SQLMesh version is upgraded and cluster is restarted.
+Therefore, migrations **should not** be run manually.